astro-informatics/QuantifAI/README.md

 ## Installation

 The `quantifai` package relies on the convex ridge regulariser CRR from [Goujon et al. 2022](https://arxiv.org/abs/2211.12461).
 The version used to generate the results from the Liaudat et al. paper is the release `v0.1` from the fork [github.com/tobias-liaudat/convex_ridge_regularizers](https://github.com/tobias-liaudat/convex_ridge_regularizers).
+The PyTorch wavelet support relies on the release `v0.1` from the fork [github.com/tobias-liaudat/PyTorch-Wavelet-Toolbox](https://github.com/tobias-liaudat/PyTorch-Wavelet-Toolbox).

 We have not yet pushed the Python package to PyPi; therefore, the easiest way to install `quantifai` is to start by cloning the repo